Psyhackological/sentimaniac/README.md

 #### Explanation of Used Models

-We utilized logistic regression and XGBoost classifiers for sentiment analysis.
-Logistic regression is a simple yet powerful linear model used for binary classification, while XGBoost is a more advanced ensemble learning technique known for its high performance and efficiency in handling large datasets.
+We utilized logistic regression for sentiment analysis.
+Logistic regression is a simple yet powerful linear model used for binary classification

 **Logistic Regression:**
 Logistic regression models the probability of a binary outcome based on one or more predictor variables.
 It is widely used for its simplicity and interpretability.

-**XGBoost:**
-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
-It implements machine learning algorithms under the Gradient Boosting framework, providing parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.

 ---